This tried and true method results in crunchy, salty, irresistibly Perfect Roasted Pumpkin Seeds! This is a must make

 - nonstick cooking spray

 - Use a large metal spoon to scoop the seeds from your pumpkin and place them in a colander.
 Place the colander in your sink and rinse the seeds with cool water, removing as much of the stringy pumpkin guts as you can.

-Pour seeds on to a rimmed baking sheet and allow to dry overnight.
-The following day, pick out any remaining pieces of pumpkin.
+- The next day, pick out any remaining pieces of dried pumpkin.
 Preheat oven to 325 F degrees.
-Spray a clean rimmed baking sheet with cooking spray.
+Spray a clean rimmed baking sheet with nonstick cooking spray.

-Toss seeds in a bowl with the olive oil and garlic salt.
-Spread the seeds on the prepared baking sheet and bake for about 20 to 30 minutes or until golden brown, stirring about halfway through.
+- Toss the seeds in a large bowl with the olive oil and garlic salt.
+Spread the seeds on the prepared baking sheet and bake for 20 to 30 minutes or until golden brown, stirring about halfway through.